ChadHayes91/Vector_Field_Simulation/README.md

 Additionally, we can define $$a, b, c$$ however we want as long as they sum to one.
 We've defined them as follows:
 $$\frac{AP:AC}{AB:AC} = b$$, $$\frac{AP:AB}{AC:AB} = c$$, and $$a = 1 - b - c$$

+Note that these formulas are a ratio of dot products to determine how in line the query point $$P$$ is with a particular triangle edge.

 Similarly, the vector at point P (refered to as P’) can be computed with knowing the coefficients $$a, b, c$$ along with the vectors at points $$A, B, C$$ (denoted as $$A’, B’, C’$$) using the formula:

 $$P' = aA' + bB' + cC'$$ &nbsp; &nbsp;    (3)